dangrossman/daterangepicker/README.md

 ## Usage

-This component relies on [Twitter Bootstrap 2.x](http://twitter.github.com/bootstrap/), [Moment.js](http://momentjs.com/) and [jQuery](http://jquery.com/).
+This component relies on [Twitter Bootstrap](http://twitter.github.com/bootstrap/), [Moment.js](http://momentjs.com/) and [jQuery](http://jquery.com/).

+Separate stylesheets are included for use with Bootstrap 2 or Bootstrap 3.

 Basic usage: